Some Useful Word Macro Examples

 Insert Field formatting switch

-The InsertField dialog (the illustrations are from Word 2003 (top) and 2007, earlier versions are similar) has the Preserve formatting during updates check box checked by default, with no obvious way of resetting that default.
+The InsertField dialog (the illustrations are from Word 2003 (top) and 2007, other Word versions are similar) has the Preserve formatting during updates check box checked by default, with no obvious way of resetting that default.
 This adds a MERGEFORMAT switch to the inserted field.
 Frankly I have never found any real use for the switch and so I always uncheck it .... when of course I remember, so the first macro I created simply intercepts the InsertFile command and uses the SendKeys command to physically uncheck the box i.e.

 Sub InsertField()